ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 However, we do want to be able to provide new features and improvements to the `TeleporterMessenger` contract.
 To do this we have implemented a `TeleporterRegistry`.

 The `TeleporterRegistry` keeps track of a mapping of `TeleporterMessenger` contract versions to their addresses.
 This allows us to deploy new versions of the `TeleporterMessenger` contract and then update the `TeleporterRegistry` to point to different versions.
-The `TeleporterRegistry` can only be updated through a Warp out-of-band message that qualifies the following requirements:
+The `TeleporterRegistry` can only be updated through a Warp out-of-band message that meets the following requirements:

 - `sourceChainAddress` must match `VALIDATORS_SOURCE_ADDRESS = address(0)`
 - `sourceChainID` must match blockchain ID that the registry is deployed on